goophile/nano-playbook/docs/a1-account.md

 To get the verifying key, we can slice up the address, and decode the key part with base32 alphabet and remove the heading 4-bits zeros.

+# Genesis Account

+The Genesis account of RaiBlocks is `xrb_3t6k35gi95xu6tergt6p69ck76ogmitsa8mnijtpxm9fkcm736xtoncuohr3`, the equivalent verifying key is `E89208DD038FBB269987689621D52292AE9C35941A7484756ECCED92A65093BA`.

+All the money supply in the system comes from the Genesis account.